 - Reach out to a local church.
 There are more than enough nurturing grandparents in the congregation who can cuddle and play with your children, while you lie down in the nursery and get some quality shut-eye.
 Who are we to judge if you sleep through church?
 Think about all those Bible characters who had visions in their dreams.

 - In the car.
 Wrestle the wee mates into their car seats, drive until they go to sleep, and then sail into the first available parking lot.
 Cling to that steering wheel like a life-preserver, and allow the current to carry you into the sea of tranquility.
-Be sure to put a sign on your windshield that says, “Napping, do not disturb” so no one bangs on your windows, wondering if you’ve succumbed to carbon monoxide poisoning or an overdose of Captain Crunch.
+Be sure to put a sign on your windshield that says, “Napping, do not disturb” so no one bangs on your windows, wondering if you’ve succumbed to an overdose of Cheddar Bunnies.

 - In the laundry room.
 Nail a gate securely to contain the children in their captivating baby-proof play room, and announce that you are going to do some laundry.
 Unfold your LL Bean cot, and catch some Z’s in front of those matching Whirlpool wonders.
 I bet you can even sleep through the agitation cycle, resting in the knowledge that you are not only napping but doing household chores at the same time.